 Simple English definitions for legal terms

-Read a random definition: statement of financial condition
+Read a random definition: continuous policy

 Dormant Legislative Intent: This term refers to the plan or design that lawmakers had when they created a law.
 It is important to understand what the lawmakers intended when interpreting a law.
 However, it can be difficult to determine what lawmakers meant if it is not clearly stated in the law.
 Dormant legislative intent refers to what lawmakers would have intended if they had thought about a particular issue when creating the law.
 This is important because it helps judges and lawyers understand how to apply the law in situations that were not specifically addressed by the lawmakers.